EmmanuelBeziat/debian-install/README.md

 WantedBy=multi-user.target
 ```

-Now, it needs to be linked in `/etc/systemd/system/`:
+Now, it needs to be linked in `/etc/systemd/system/`.
+Be sure not to call it just "webhook.service", because it would conflict with another service:

 ```console
 ln -s /opt/webhook/webhook.service /etc/systemd/system/mywebhook.service